Staged Auxiliary Heat

 Configurable Settings

-You can adjust these thresholds in the app.
-Values use 0.5°C and 5-minute increments.
+You can adjust these settings and thresholds in the app.
+Temperature values use 0.5°F (~0.3°C) increments and time values use 10-minute increments.

 Stage 2 Heating (Heat Pump)